-Editing functions are available in the Edit menu.
-Available functions include cut, copy, paste, find, and replace.
+Right-click inside the HDL Editor to open the Edit menu items.
+Available editing functions include cut, copy, paste, Go to line, Comment/Uncomment Selection and Check HDL File.
 These features are also available in the toolbar.

 Saving

 You must save your file to add it to your Libero SoC project.
 Select Save in the File menu, or click the Save icon in the toolbar.